Azure/Azure-Landing-Zones/docs/content/accelerator/userguide/2_start/terraform-azuredevops.md

     | `create_branch_policies` | `TF_VAR` | `true` | This controls whether to create branch policies for the repository.
 This defaults to `true`. |
     | `architecture_definition_name` | `TF_VAR` | N/A | This is the name of the architecture definition to use when applying the ALZ archetypes via the architecture definition template.
 This is only relevant to some starter modules, such as the `sovereign_landing_zone` starter module.
 This defaults to `null`. |

+1. Open your `platform-landing-zone.tfvars` file in Visual Studio Code (or your preferred editor)

 1. Now head over to your chosen starter module documentation to get the specific inputs for that module.
-Come back here when you are done.
+Make sure to copy the contents of your chosen configuration file into `platform-landing-zone.tfvars`.
     - [Terraform Azure Verified Modules for Platform Landing Zone (ALZ)]({{< relref "../../startermodules/terraform-platform-landing-zone" >}}): Management groups, policies, Multi Region hub networking with fully custom configuration.
     - [Terraform Financial Services Industry Landing Zone Starter Module]({{< relref "../../startermodules/terraformfsi" >}}): Management groups, policies, hub networking for the Financial Services Industry Landing Zone.
     - [Terraform Sovereign Landing Zone Starter Module]({{< relref "../../startermodules/terraformsovereign" >}}): Management groups, policies, hub networking for the Sovereign Landing Zone.